Resxt/Plutonium-T6-Scripts/mapvote/README.md

 ### Notes

+- If right click is set to toggle ads then pressing right click will make the player go up by one every 0.35s.
+If I didn't change it to be that way players with toggle ads would have to press right click twice to go up by one all the time.
+Now instead they simply right click once to start going up and right click again to stop.
 - When two maps/modes have the same votes, the lowest one in the list will win.
 In the future it would be nice to randomize between both
 - Ending the game with ESC doesn't work when in debug mode.
 Use `map_restart` in the console when your script is compiled.
 And if you want to leave use `disconnect` in the console until this is fixed
 - When there's only one map/mode the right map/mode will be chosen but adding an option to hide single vote elements would be nice